- Quality of Life & Wellness

 So this shift I’ve been writing about is a shift from these unspoken rules that have been in the driver’s seat all these years back to our original set of beliefs, our human rights.

-t’s 2012 and it’s our job as adults of find our own personal ways to do this.
+And now it’s our job as adults of find our own personal ways to do this.
 It’s our job to start being true to ourselves.
 And it’s happening despite any attempts to stop it.
 No longer is this task chosen just by the blessed and gifted, by the perceived troublemakers and blasphemous.
 This is for us all!
 This is our evolution.

 Please try not to fret, my friend; this was on your path.
 All you have to do is remember.
+And you got this.

 “It’s never too late to have a happy childhood.”
 Wayne Dyer